-Substantial Amendment #8 reflects a change in the plan for distributing remaining CDBG-CV funding.
-No new CDBG-CV funding is available; however, remaining unobligated funds will be awarded directly as Public Services to help address the needs of homeless shelters, provide emergency subsistence payments, as well as food related needs persisting in the wake of the coronavirus pandemic.
-Please see the CDBG-CV Method of Distribution Section for this plan.
+Substantial Amendment #6 modifies the PY 2019 Annual Action Plan for the State of Wisconsin to add the required elements necessary for the CDBG-CV, ESG-CV and HOPWA-CV funding.
 The process and required elements to access these funds were developed by HUD.
-The State of Wisconsin amended its Citizen Participation Plan and followed the instructions as provided by HUD when developing SA #8.
+The State of Wisconsin amended its Citizen Participation Plan and followed the instructions as provided by HUD when developing SA #6.